When Edinburgh-born Alexander Graham Bell first phoned a friend in the 18th century, the whole world took the call.

 If you’re one of those travellers who finds relaxation in physical exertion, check out Mad Max Adventures.
 Chart a course across rural terrain by quad bike or 4WD, compete in a tournament of highland games, or go on a wild goose treasure hunt!
 If you master the art of caber tossing, contact the Guinness Book of Records.
 The current record (set by a Canadian!) is a warrior-worthy 14 tosses in three minutes.

 Experiencing the exquisite windswept beauty of the Highlands is a must on any visit to Scotland.
 If you’re short on time, legendary Loch Ness can be done as a day trip from Edinburgh.
-Spend less time looking at maps and more time drinking in the stunning scenery by doing an organised tour.
+Spend less time looking at maps and more time admiring the stunning scenery by doing an organised tour.

 Do you have any tips to add to our Edinburgh travel guide?
 We would love to hear from you.
 Please leave a comment below.